sumawa/eventcounter/README.md

 #### Note:
 - This arrangement is just for demo, in the ideal world an http service and stream processor will be independent components run and managed separately.

+#### About com.sa.events.domain.EventDataService
+- The streaming logic is defined in the form of
+  * Event source: Reads a certain amount of chunks from server and group data by event_type
+  * Event processing pipe: processing (aggregating grouped count into a state)
+  * Event persist pipe: updating current aggregate into DB

 ### End points exposed ###
 #### Event Counter Endpoint Websocket :